2020-2021 SCHOOL YEAR

 Is there a way to publicly recognize my child's written work?

 Introducing The EWC Journal, EWC's journalistic and literary publication!

 Students will attend an orientation on how to read and analyze REPUTABLE periodicals.
 They will then engage with the newspapers over the summer on a daily basis.
 This is an important habit to form!

 EWC Editors will then copyedit these pieces and upload them onto The EWC Journal online.
-They will then provide individualized feedback to the students.
-Our editors all have experiences in journalism ranging from The Harvard Crimson to CNN.
+They will then provide individual feedback to the students.
+Our team members have experiences in journalism from The Harvard Crimson to CNN.